-Night owlet tips: At this place parking is free but finding a spot in the lot isn’t always easy.
-Be prepared to take a little trek up the hill.
+Night Owl Tips: Parking is free but finding a spot in the lot isn’t easy.
+Park at the bottom and take an Lyft up or be prepared to take a little trek up the hill.

 A Super Sleepover

-Night owlet tips: If you aren’t ready to send your precious tike off to a sleepover fret not!
+Night Owl Tips: If you aren’t ready to send your precious tike off to a sleepover fret not!
 Parents are required at these family outings.

 Play at the Pier

-Night owlet tips: It can get a little chilly at night especially alongside the ocean so be sure to dress the kiddos in layers.
+Night Owl Tips: It can get a little chilly at night especially alongside the ocean so be sure to dress the kiddos in layers.